jamielob/encode-boilerplate/packages/tab-history/README.md

 The above code will go back in the tab's history 3 items.

+##Known limitations

+If you navigate several layers deep inside a tab, navigate away and then use the hardware back button to go back.
+The next time that you go to that tab, you may end being returned to the last place in that tab's history before the hardware back button.
+This doens't occur if at any point you reach the tab root using the hardware button.

 > Created by Jamie Loberman in conjunction with Encode.fi